Chutpot/chutpot.github.io/src/content/pages/about.md

 ---
 title: About Chutpot Studio
-description: We build purposeful digital experiences for teams that want clarity and craft.
+description: We are a small game studio crafting atmospheric worlds with tight, replayable systems.
 ---

-# About

-Chutpot Studio is a small team that blends strategy, design, and engineering.
-We partner with teams that want to move quickly without sacrificing craft.
+Chutpot Studio is a small game team that blends art direction, game design, and engineering.
+We care about feel, readability, and replayability.

 We focus on:

-- Product design and UX for web products
-- Marketing sites with strong storytelling
+- Atmosphere-first worlds with deliberate tone
-- Frontend engineering in modern stacks

-We keep teams close to the work, ship in short cycles, and measure success by the outcomes we create together.
+- Combat and traversal that feel responsive on controller
+- Systems that encourage experimentation and multiple runs

+We prototype fast, playtest early, and polish the details that make moment-to-moment play satisfying.